 Never afraid to tackle a new caliber or configuration, CMMG has among the most extensive AR catalogs out there—rifle and pistol.
 As for shorties, the gunmaker’s BANSHEE line has become a favorite, thanks to its excellent fit and finish, and performance.

-Granted, your choices are limited when it comes to true entry-level priced AR pistols, but CMMG does offer one fairly stripped-down BANSHEE MK4 in 5.56.
+CMMG does not list these in their catalog any longer, so it's safe to assume the striped down BANSHEE MK4 is soon to become a thing of the past.
+However, there seems to be ample stock left at various retail establishments, so we're still backing this horse.
 Sure enough, you’ll have to put down extra coin if you want a brace.
 And the pistol only comes with one barrel length option, a relatively long 12.5 inches.
 But you get to tailor the rifle exactly to your needs, plus you have the peace of mind of investing in a CMMG gun.
+Get one while you still can.
 MSRP: $950 // cmmginc.com

 Read Also: The Short And Wicked Banshee